garosan/web3_notes/cyfrin/foundry_fundamentals/02_foundry_fund_me.md

 Forking is the solution we need.
 If we run the test on an anvil instance that copies the current Sepolia state, where AggregatorV3 exists at that address, then our test function will not revert anymore.
 For that, we need a Sepolia RPC URL.

-So we would again create a `.env` file, add it to source with our env variable:
+So we would again create a `.env` file with our env variable:

 `SEPOLIA_RPC_URL=https://eth-sepolia.g.alchemy.com/v2/YOURAPIKEYWILLGOHERE`

+Remember to add it to source with `source .env`.

-and then run `forge test --mt testPriceFeedVersionIsAccurate --fork-url $SEPOLIA_RPC_URL`
+Then run `forge test --mt testPriceFeedVersionIsAccurate --fork-url $SEPOLIA_RPC_URL`

 You can run `forge coverage --fork-url $SEPOLIA_RPC_URL` to check your total code coverage.